miriamposner/cytoscape_tutorials/working-with-attributes.md

 You can supply your own attributes to Cytoscape, as we just did with our node list.
 However, part of the power of Cytoscape is its ability to calculate certain attributes of your network *for* you.
 For example, Cytoscape can provide each node with a number that reflects its *degree*, meaning the number of connections to and from that node.
 We can then use that number to control the size of our nodes.

 To get Cytoscape to provide these values, choose **Tools** from Cytoscape's menu, then **Network Analyzer**, then **Network Analysis**, and finally **Analyze Network**.
 In the window that pops up, Cytoscape will ask you whether you'd like it to treat your edges as directed or undirected.
 Remember, all of our connections are reciprocal, so select **Treat Network as Undirected**.
-Once you click **OK**, Cytoscape will perform some calculations, provide you some statistics, and fill in some new columns in your Nodes, Edges, and Network tables.
+Once you click **OK**, Cytoscape will perform some calculations and fill in some new columns in your Nodes, Edges, and Network tables.

 ![][7]